strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 The documentation plugin exposes an API that allows you to replace what was generated for the following OpenAPI root level keys: `paths`, `tags`, `components` .

-To provide an override, use the `registerOverride` method found on the documentation plugin’s `override` service in your application or plugin's [`register` lifecycle](http://localhost:8080/dev-docs/api/plugins/admin-panel-api#register).
+To provide an override, use the `registerOverride` function found on the documentation plugin’s `override` service in your application or plugin's [`register` lifecycle](http://localhost:8080/dev-docs/api/plugins/admin-panel-api#register).

 **`registerOverride()`**